leon4rd/test/README.md

-## Why do fish live in salt water?
-Because pepper makes them sneeze!
+## What kind of tree fits in your hand?
+A palm tree!